San Luis Potosi Mexico Travel Guide

 Red Cross (ambulances): 065

-The city is generally safer than some other parts of The united mexican states.
+The city is generally safer than some other areas of The united mexican states.
 Vigilance is important.
-Petty crime like pickpocketing occurs in crowded areas and tourist zones.
+Small-time crime like theft from pockets occurs in crowded areas and tourist zones.
 Violent crime less common targeting tourists directly.

 Increase caution at night; avoid deserted or poorly lit areas.
 Avoid displaying valuables.